- Cancer Information

 - Share your feelings with family, friends, workmates or a counsellor.

-- You may be able to talk to a counsellor through an Employee Assistance Program (EAP), either through your workplace or the workplace of the person you are caring for.
+- You may be able to talk to a counsellor through an Employee Assistance Program (EAP), either through your workplace, a family member’s workplace or the workplace of the person you are caring for.

-- Accept help from your workmates when it is offered.
+- Accept help from your workmates and friends when it is offered.
+Apps like Gather My Crew can help organise co-workers or friends.

 - Try to take some time out for yourself each day.